openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 the discussions more effectively.

 When a post is created its type must be selected: either "question" or "discussion".
-Members of the discussion team should be careful when selecting the type for their posts, and encourage students to do the same.
+Members of the discussion team should be thoughtful when selecting the type for their posts, and encourage students to do the same.
 See :ref:`Find Question Posts and Discussion Posts`.

 .. future: changing the type of a post, maybe resequence or separate  conventions from post types